Hydrogen and Helium atoms in strong magnetic fields: The Helium Atom

 \subsection{The direct interaction}

-The treatment of the direct and exchange potentials considered here and in the subsequent section is based upon rigorously determining these potentials by solving their corresponding elliptic partial differential equations.
+The treatment of the direct and exchange potentials considered here and in the subsequent section is based upon rigourously determining these potentials by solving their corresponding elliptic partial differential equations.
 This is carried out in this study by employing the square of the individual electrons' momentum operators .
-The details of method developed in this study are given below.
+The methodology is similar to that developed by the authors in Ref.~\cite{Laaksonen1983} and details of the method employed in the current study are given below.

-Let us first examine the integral representing the direct interaction between the electrons.
+Let us first examine the integral representing the direct interaction between the electrons;